Aedh Ua Conchobair: Biography

 Aedh thereafter received the submission of his rebellious vassals and guarantees to no longer support his rivals, the sons of Ruadhri.
-However they were merely bidding their time until Aedh's Norman allies dispersed and promptly rebelled once again in 1225 when their armies had left the kingdom.
+However, they were merely biding their time until Aedh's Norman allies dispersed, and promptly rebelled again in 1225 when their armies left the kingdom.
 Aedh's only response was to recall his allies once more who again answered his call eagerly as they were permitted to plunder the province as payment.
-Toirdhealbhach and his followers were again forced to seek refuge in Ulster with the O'Neill's and in 1226 many hostages including Aedh's own son and daughter were given to the Normans as guarantee of future payment for their support.
+Toirdhealbhach and his followers were again forced to seek refuge in Ulster with the O'Neill's and in 1226, many hostages, including Aedh's own son and daughter, were given to the Normans as guarantee of future payment for their support.
 In 1227 Aedh was summoned to attend court in Dublin by the English where they were apparently plotting his capture or death.
-Only the intervention of his friend William Marshal, the 2nd Earl of Pembroke allowed him to escape and he would go on to burn Athlone in revenge, killing its constable and freeing the hostages he had previously handed over.
+Only the intervention of his friend William Marshal, the 2nd Earl of Pembroke, allowed him to escape.
+He later burned Athlone in revenge, killing its constable and freeing the hostages he had previously handed over.

-After this he proceeded to the court of the King of Tir Chonaill likely to try and win his support, but seems to have come away empty handed with his wife being captured by Toirdhealbhach's followers on the return journey and handed over to the English.
-The next year having been expelled from Connacht by his own subjects once again he was murdered at the court of Geoffrey de Mareys, according to the annals of Connacht by a carpenter working on behalf of the de Lacy's.
+After this he proceeded to the court of the King of Tir Chonaill, likely to try and win his support, but seems to have come away empty-handed, with his wife being captured by Toirdhealbhach's followers on the return journey and handed over to the English.
+The next year, having been expelled from Connacht by his own subjects once again, he was murdered at the court of Geoffrey de Mareys, according to the Annals of Connacht by a carpenter working on behalf of the de Lacys.